-Poetry and poetics students benefit from the presence in the department of the New Writing Series as well as events sponsored by the National Poetry Foundation, and may have the opportunity to contribute editorial assistance to NPF publications.
+Poetry and poetics students benefit from the presence in the department of the New Writing Series as well as events sponsored by the Center for Poetry and Poetics, and may have the opportunity to contribute editorial assistance to the Center’s publications.

-- Six credit hours of ENG 580: Topics in Poetry and Poetics
+- Three hours of ENG 580: Topics in Poetry and Poetics

 - Laura Cowan (Modernism)